-Worth more than $2 million, the diamond-, pearl-, emerald- and sapphire-decked Christmas tree in the Abu Dhabi hotel in the UAE is the most expensive in the world.
+Worth more than $11 million, the diamond-, pearl-, emerald- and sapphire-decked Christmas tree in the Abu Dhabi hotel in the UAE holds the record for the most expensive in the world.

 While Black Friday and Cyber Monday are big shopping events in the U.S., Asia’s Double 12 ecommerce shopping event on December 12 is even larger.
 More than 322 million packages were sent as a result of the one-day sale event marketed in China, Hong Kong, India, Thailand and Philippines.

 Online shopping rules – except in Holland.
 Dutch consumers value the holiday ambience and experience in the store three times more than consumers in other countries do.

 Santa gets some big help delivering packages every year.
 On a single night during the holiday season, FedEx’s Memphis hub processes about 2 million packages in transit for delivery around the world.